Hyperdontia

 Hyperdontia is the condition of having supernumerary teeth, or teeth that appear in addition to the regular number of teeth (32 in the average adult).
 They can appear in any area of the dental arch and can affect any dental organ.
-The opposite of hyperdontia is hypodontia, where there is a congenital lack of teeth, which is a condition seen more commonly than hyperdontia.
+The opposite of hyperdontia is hypodontia, where there is a congenital lack of teeth.

 The scientific definition of hyperdontia is "any tooth or odontogenic structure that is formed from tooth germ in excess of usual number for any given region of the dental arch."
 The additional teeth, which may be few or many, can occur on any place in the dental arch.
 Their arrangement may be symmetrical or non-symmetrical.

 Signs and symptoms

 The presence of a supernumerary tooth, particularly when seen in young children, is associated with a disturbance of the maxillary incisor region.
 This commonly results in the impaction of the incisors during the mixed dentition stage.
 The study debating this also considered many other factors such as: the patient's age, number, morphology, growth orientation and position of the supernumerary tooth.
 Alongside this issue, the presence of an extra tooth can impede the eruption of adjacent additional or normal teeth.
 Therefore, the presence of a supernumerary tooth when found must be approached with the appropriate treatment plan, incorporating the likelihood of incisal crowding.

 In some individuals, the additional teeth can erupt far from the dental arch, within the maxillary sinus.
 The extra teeth may also migrate to a different location after development.
 In some cases, supernumerary teeth can lead to the formation of cysts.
 Crowding is also frequently seen in people with hyperdontia.